AdamMasq/test/README.md

 ### Hello World!

-This is the first Git repository of Li-Xiaotian.
-It will help him to use Git system.
+This is my first Git repository.
+I'll do git practice here this summer vacation.